-Robert W. Crown Beach is operated by the Park District under a cooperative agreement with the State of California and City of Alameda.
+Robert W. Crown Memorial State Beach is operated by the Park District under a cooperative agreement with the State of California and City of Alameda.
 It is named in memory of State Assemblyman Robert W. Crown, who had campaigned for its preservation as public parkland.
-In 2013, a $5.7 million project that pumped 82,600 cubic yards of sand restored the beach and dune system to its 1987 footprint.
+In 2013, a $5.7 million project pumped 82,600 cubic yards of sand to restore the beach area and the dune system back to its 1987 footprint.
 Crown Memorial State Beach Sand Project.

 The showpiece of the park is its 2.5-mile beach, with sand dunes bordering a bicycle trail.
 The beach is a great achievement of landscaping and engineering.
 After wind and water action had eroded the beach dangerously, it was restored in early 1982 with sand from San Francisco Bay, pumped ashore by pipeline from a barge.
 More sand has been added since then, and groins have been constructed to keep it in place.

 The following facilities are accessible to wheelchair users: Neptune reservable picnic area, Crolls Garden reservable picnic area, Rocky Shoreline Tide Ramp, Crab Cove Visitor Center, and the bathhouse.

 Wheelchair accessible parking, and paved trails are also available.
 Accessible restrooms and drinking fountains are temporarily unavailable.